bubbleguuum/toggle-monitor-grayscale/README.md

 Firefox may need some adjustments too, especially to make links easier to see.
 I suggest to set Firefox to use a light theme and make these simple adjustments (for a light theme): go into Preferences > Generals > Colors... (under fonts and colors), and set:

+- "Unvisited Links" and "Visited Links" to #666666 which is medium gray.
+It will not be possible to make the distinctions between both type of links but grayscale implies some concessions
+- keep 'Underline links' enabled
+- Set the "override specified colors..." setting to "Always", to always apply our custom colors

+Optional, for overriding system theme text and background colors:

 - "Text" to black
 - "Background" to some light gray.
 I use #F2F3F7 which is the color I also use in other programs (terminal, IDEs, ...).
 This value works well in color mode too.
-- "Unvisited Links" and "Visited Links" to #666666 which is medium gray.
-It will not be possible to make the distinctions between both type of links but grayscale implies some concessions
-- disable 'Use system colors' (important)
+- disable 'Use system colors'
-- keep 'Underline links' enabled
-- Set the "override specified colors..." setting to "Always", to always apply our custom colors